 Once a matrix system is set up, it needs to be constantly monitored and tweaked.
 Yes, this is an ongoing commitment.

-Ways to track the effectiveness of this is through getting employee surveys and feedback and tracking the number of conflicts.
-Setting S.M.A.R.T. goals also make measuring success easier.
+Ways to track the effectiveness of this are through getting employee surveys and feedback, and tracking the number of conflicts.
+Setting S.M.A.R.T. goals also makes measuring success easier.
+Continuously refining the matrix system will yield greater results and benefits.

 Some additional tips that can ensure the successful implementation of the matrix structure: